 As an employer, your workers’ comp policy helps protect your company from being sued by employees for workplace injuries, and it keeps you from having to pay directly for employee injuries.
 This coverage can reduce your risk of significant financial loss in case one of your employees is harmed while performing work duties.
 Additionally, since workers’ comp is legally required in nearly every state and situation, having adequate coverage and following policy requirements ensures you won’t have to pay fines or even worse – face imprisonment.

-As for your employees, they will also benefit since they will receive financial protection for an injury, illness, or accident that occurs at work.
+As for your employees, they will also benefit since they will receive financial protection for an injury that occurs at work.

-When you purchase a policy for your company, the price you will pay (called your premium) will be estimated.
-Then, after the next policy period is over, your provider will perform an audit to ensure that the estimate was accurate.
+When you purchase a policy for your company, the insurance provider will estimate your workers’ compensation premium.
+Then, after the policy period is over, your provider will perform an audit to ensure that the estimate was accurate.
 Your business will receive a refund or pay additional premium depending on whether there were changes in your business’s risk or workforce composition.

 There are many factors insurers consider when calculating your premium, but the three main components are:

-Each state has a commission or board that administers workers’ compenstion.
+Each state has a commission or board that administers workers’ compensation.
 These state agencies typically make sure that businesses comply with workers’ comp laws, collect relevant accident information, and make decisions on cases.

 To learn more about the laws that affect your business, you can view this state-by-state comparison of workers’ comp laws.
 This useful resource is maintained by the National Federation of Independent Business (NFIB) and provides links to each state agency.

 In most states, you have some workers’ compensation employer obligations you must follow: